ICloud: Advanced Data Protection

-Two weeks later, on 21 February 2025, an Apple spokesperson told several news outlets that Advanced Data Protection would no longer be available to new users in the UK and that existing UK users would need to disable this feature.
-In early March 2025, Apple has reportedly made an appeal to the Investigatory Powers Tribunal.

-Privacy
+Child sexual abuse material

 Apple started scanning images sent via iCloud Mail for child pornography in 2019.
 On August 5, 2021, Apple confirmed it had planned to start scanning iCloud Photos for the same reason.
 However, after receiving a public backlash against scanning unencrypted unuploaded photos, Apple backed down from its plans to scan iCloud Photos, and canceled them altogether in December 2022.

 China

 In February 2018, Apple announced that iCloud users in China would have their data, including encryption data, on servers called "Cloud Guizhou" (in Chinese "云上贵州") located in the country to comply with local regulations.
 This raised concerns from human rights activists who claim that it may be used to track dissidents.
 In response, CEO Tim Cook stated that Apple encryption was "the same in every country in the world," including China.

 On June 7, 2021, during the WWDC event, Apple announced that iCloud's new 'private relay' feature would not work in China for regulatory reasons.